hoodunit/hello-nix/README.md

 ## Build all languages

-To build and install "Hello world" executables for Clojure, Haskell, and PureScript:
+To build and install "Hello world" executables for Clojure, Haskell, Java, and PureScript:

 ```
 nix-env -f default.nix -i '*'